mrunaldeo/star-war-dashboard/README.md

-# redesigned-parakeet
-Dashboard of start war. contains all the categories eg starships , species , planets etc
+Dashboard of start war. contains all the categories eg starships, species, planets etc